gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 _DBSRX2 daughterboard.
 The J101 jumper in the upper right corner allows the injection of current towards the antenna.
 Source: [Radio Adventures](http://yo3iiu.ro/blog/){:target="_blank"}._
 {: style="text-align: center;"}

-If this feature is not available (_e.g._, WBX), you will need a bias-T between the USRP and the antenna, and to connect it to a power source delivering the voltage required by your antenna (usually, 3 V or 5 V).
+If this feature is not available (_e.g._, WBX daughterboards), you will need a bias-T between the USRP and the antenna, and to connect it to a power source delivering the voltage required by your antenna (usually, 3 V or 5 V).

 ![Bias-T](http://yo3iiu.ro/blog/wp-content/uploads/2013/02/bias_tee_scale.jpg){: .align-center}
 _Bias-T allowing the injection of DC voltage to the antenna.
 Source: [Radio Adventures](http://yo3iiu.ro/blog/){:target="_blank"}._
 {: style="text-align: center;"}

+In USRP with two receiving slots, please check in which one you are inserting the daughterboard (they are usually labelled as "RX A" and "RX B").
+This is something that you will need to specify in the configuration file (via the `subdevice` parameter, see below).

 ![Setup](http://yo3iiu.ro/blog/wp-content/uploads/2013/02/whole_hw_scaled.jpeg){: .align-center}
 _USRP N210 with the bias-T and the GPS antenna.
 Source: [Radio Adventures](http://yo3iiu.ro/blog/){:target="_blank"}._
 {: style="text-align: center;"}

 Depending on the specific USRP model you are using, the connection to the host computer in charge of the execution of the software receiver can be through USB (2.0 or 3.0) or Ethernet (10/100/1000 BASE-T Ethernet).

-Every device has [several ways of identifying it](http://files.ettus.com/manual/page_identification.html){:target="_blank"} on the host system:
+Once connected, every USRP device has [several ways of identifying it](http://files.ettus.com/manual/page_identification.html){:target="_blank"} on the host system:

 |----------
 |  **Identifier**  |  **Key** | **Notes** | **Example** |